orcus69/roboJS/README.md

-# Bot for Whastapp Web and Tradutor with NodeJS!
+# Bot for Whastapp Web and Translate with NodeJS!

 Hi, to start this **bot**, run the following commands